All bills

 What This Bill Actually Does

-Senate Bill 26-111 changes the baseline.
-It actively strips away a judge's ability to offer probation for three specific categories of crime.
-First, Class 4 felony sexual assault on a child.
-Second, Class 4 felony sexual assault on a child by one in a position of trust.
-And third, Class 3 felony sexual assault on a child by one in a position of trust when the victim is under 15 years old.
-The bill amends existing statutes to clearly state that courts shall sentence these offenders directly to the Department of Corrections.
+If enacted, the bill explicitly prohibits courts from offering probation for three specific crimes: Class 4 felony sexual assault on a child, Class 4 felony sexual assault on a child by one in a position of trust (such as a coach, teacher, or relative), and Class 3 felony sexual assault on a child by one in a position of trust where the victim is under 15 years old.
+Instead, anyone convicted of these crimes would be subject to a mandatory prison sentence through the Department of Corrections.

 What It Means for You